wkumari/draft-wkumari-dnsop-alt-tld/README.md

    Often, a subdomain of an existing, owned domain may suffice.
-When that is so, using a subdomain in the DNS is always preferable, and safest in terms of not risking misuse/duplications/collisions.
-In the rare instance in which it is NOT desirable to have the name in the DNS, the .ALT namespace may be used.
+When that is so, using a subdomain in the DNS is always preferable, and safest in terms of not risking misuse, duplications, or collisions.
+   In the rare instance in which it is not desirable to have the name in the DNS, the .ALT namespace may be used.

    In a number of cases the purpose of the alternate name resolution